SingleManTH/agiletoolkit.org/docs/overview/design.md

 ## The Composability Principle

 The Toolkit is designed from the ground up to help developers compose View components from smaller sub-components.
-Component-focused development shortens delivery cycles and increases reliability.
-It's Composability that makes this possible.
+Powerful and flexible components speed development and increase reliability, and it's Composability that makes this possible.

-Techically, Composability requires components that are independent, keep track of their own state and know how to cooperate with each other.
-Much of the design of Agile Toolkit is focused on achieving these requirements.

 Composability isn't restricted to View components &ndash; Models are composable too.
 So you can build complex business rules from simpler sub-components.

+Techically, Composability requires components that are independent, keep track of their own state and know how to cooperate with each other.
+Much of the design of Agile Toolkit is focused on offering these features transparently to every View and Model component.

 With Agile Toolkit you can quickly develop a range of flexible business and interface components to meet the repeating requirements of your problem domain.